Tour Length

 Is Kasane a good starting point for going on safari?

 “Kasane is an excellent starting point for any safari.
 Among the many things going for it, Kasane is close to Victoria Falls, it’s right alongside Chobe Riverfront, and it has good air connections to the rest of Botswana and Johannesburg.
-Above all, Kasane is the gateway to Chobe.
+Above all, Kasane is the gateway to Chobe National Park.
 The wildlife-rich Chobe Riverfront section of the park is just a few kilometers from Kasane.
 If that’s the only part of the park you visit, you will still have a wonderful safari.
 But from Chobe Riverfront, you can easily drive on to Savuti and even beyond to Khwai Concession, Moremi Game Reserve and the Okavango Delta.
 It’s also possible to visit Chobe Riverfront, return to Kasane, and then fly to Savuti or beyond to the Delta.
 You can also combine Chobe with an excursion to and/or from Victoria Falls.”

 1Which animals will I see on safaris from Kasane?

 “Assuming that you visit Chobe Riverfront, you can expect to see lots of elephants (Chobe is famous for its elephants), as well as many other species, such as crocodile, hippo, giraffe, buffalo, warthog and possibly lion.
 If your safari takes you into the Savuti region, you might also see cheetah, leopard and African wild dog, which are among the real prizes of Savuti, along with more lions and elephants.
-Of course, the further you travel – into the Okavango Delta, for example – the more you’re likely to see, both in terms of different species (red lechwe is one of the many antelope species you can see in the Delta) and the number of each species.”
+Of course, the farther you travel – into the Okavango Delta, for example – the more you’re likely to see, both in terms of different species (red lechwe is one of the many antelope species you can see in the Delta) and the number of each species.”

 2Is it possible to visit the Okavango Delta from Kasane?